 Our 2030 commitment

 We are fully committed to transparency as we continue our journey towards helping a million people thrive by 2030 and will provide updates on our progress as we achieve milestones along the way.
+Visit Mars.com Sustainability Reporting page for more details on progress.
 That’s our promise to you, our consumers.

 Our ambition is that our work is rooted in impact and underpinned by important NGO partnerships.